DylanMeeus/springboot_jwt_blog/_posts/2016-01-26-four-types-of-leaks-in-your-javascript-code-and-how-to-get-rid-of-them.markdown

 The combination of these tools can help greatly in finding leaks.
 Play with them.
 Do different profiling runs in your production sites (ideally with non-minimized or obfuscated code).
 See if you can find leaks or objects that are retained more than they should (hint: these are harder to find).

+> To use this feature go to Dev Tools -> Settings and enable "record heap allocation stack traces".
+It is necessary to do this before taking the recording.

 ## Further reading
 - [Memory Management - Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Memory_Management)
 - [JScript Memory Leaks - Douglas Crockford (old, in relation to Internet Explorer 6 leaks)](http://javascript.crockford.com/memory/leak.html)